Top 10 Twitter tips and tricks

 - Utilize as much of the 160-character limit Twitter BIO space allows.
 Include keywords your followers or potential followers may be trying to find.

 - Create a background image.
 However, do not make the image too much like an ad or sales pitch.
-The background image must be less than 800 k and we recommend a size of 1600x1200 for a large image or smaller if you plan on tiling the image or just having it on the left-hand side.
-Finally, keep in mind that smaller resolutions and monitor sizes hide much of the background.
+The background image must be less than 800 k, and we recommend a size of 1600 x 1200 for a large image or smaller if you plan on tiling the image or having it on the left side.
+Finally, realize that smaller resolutions and monitor sizes hide much of the background.

 Take advantage of the hundreds of different third-party online tools and services that enhance your Twitter experience.
 Below are a few of our favorites.